Haratin: Culture

 The Haratin speak Maghrebi Arabic dialects and Berber languages.

 Music

 In Mauritania, a lot of the music of the Haratin is dedicated to religion.
 For example, there is the Madih which are evening songs of men and women gathered around the tidinet lute, a kettledrum and a cyclical drum which are songs of praise for the Islamic prophet Muhammad.
 There is also dhikr which are devotional recitations accompanied instrumentally.
 The Bonjé (ambience) music genre consists of dance songs, praise songs and songs to welcome people.
 A famous opening piece of both the Madih and Bonjé is Bismillahi Bismirasul (In the name of God, in the name of the Prophet).

+Architecture

+The scholar Jeanne Marie Gentilleau identifies the "Haratin house" in the Draa valley as a house-granary designed for family living, protecting harvests and sheltering of animals.
+Gentilleau describes this house in the qsar as having a singular and central opening at the front which is the entrance to the hallway.
+The house has three levels to it and each are dedicated to one or more functions.
+The house is adapted to the pre-Saharan climate as well as the activity of its inhabitants who are oasis farmers.

 Haratin communities

 The Haratin people are spread west of the Sahara Desert, mostly in Mauritania, Morocco, and Western Sahara.
 However, a small number are also spread across several countries, such as Senegal and Algeria.